 Are Isopods Good for Gardens?

-Isopods, often known as woodlice, pill bugs, or roly-polies, are common residents of gardens around the world.
-Although some gardeners worry that they might damage plants, isopods are generally beneficial to garden ecosystems.
+Isopods, often known as woodlice, pill bugs, or roly-polies, are common residents of gardens across the UK.
+Although some gardeners worry they might damage plants, isopods are generally highly beneficial to garden ecosystems.

-In most cases, they help improve soil health by breaking down organic material and recycling nutrients back into the ground.
+In most cases, they improve soil health by breaking down organic material and recycling nutrients back into the ground.
+This makes them a valuable part of both natural gardens and controlled environments like terrariums.

 What Do Isopods Do in Garden Soil?